Financial Aid For Students

 Go to the US Department of Education’s web site at studentloans.gov for the interest rates for both subsidized and unsubsidized loans.

 Repayment of both subsidized and unsubsidized loans begins six months after a student leaves school or drops below half-time status.
-Relative to the Federal Direct Unsubsidized Loan, should a student choose not to make interest payments while enrolled, said interest accrues and is capitalized (added to the loan principal), increasing his/her overall debt.
+Relative to the Federal Direct Unsubsidized Loan, should a student choose not to make interest payments while enrolled, said interest accrues and is capitalized (added to the loan principal), increasing their overall debt.

 More specific information regarding repayment and deferments is included in the Master Promissory Note and the loan disclosure statement provided to student borrowers.